 - 1. What is the name of the person certifying the declaration for your State?
 Kevin Andrews - 2.
 What is this person's title?
-Captain, Chief of Safety - 3.
+Captain - 3.
 Who is your Governor's highway safety representative?
 Allison Laflamme - 4.
 What is this person's title?
-Administrator- VT State Highway Safety Office
+Administrator